 What is the greatest game you’ve ever seen?

 For me the answer is simple, and it probably says as much about where I was in life at the time as the game itself.
-I’ve always liked footy, and at this point in time, I’d always gravitated to Aussie Rules from a young age, but the 1989 Grand Final made me love football.
+I’ve always liked footy, and at this point in time, I’d always gravitated to Aussie Rules, but the 1989 Grand Final made me love football.

 I originally planned for this article to cover the whole game, but that quickly turned on its head.
 Instead, I’ve chosen to cover the first couple of minutes – I’ll leave the book to someone a little better qualified, such as Tony Wilson, who is releasing a book about this very game later this year.